Multilingual Learner (ML) Program

 • Our students come from various cultures and speak over 25 different languages including Spanish, Vietnamese, and Chinese, which are the most prevalent.

 • Our district has one of the highest transition rates in the state.
-In 2022, 28.6% of our ML students achieved English language proficiency.
-(2022 OSPI Data Report for Title III/TBIP)
+In 2024, 11% of our ML students achieved English language proficiency.
+(8.4% state average/OSPI Report Card, 2024)

-How does a student qualify for the District's ML program?
+How does a student qualify for the District's ML Services?

-In Washington state, the qualification process for the ML program begins when a parent or guardian enrolls their child and completes a Home Language Survey.
+In Washington state, the qualification process for being served by ML Services begins when a parent or guardian enrolls their child and completes a Home Language Survey.
 If the returned survey indicates that a language other than English was the first language learned or is currently used by the student, then his/her English language proficiency must be assessed.
-The WIDA (World Class Instructional Design and Assessment) is the language proficiency test used in Washington schools.
-This assessment measures a student’s English language knowledge and skills in reading, writing, listening, and speaking.
 The WIDA language screener is used to determine initial eligibility for the ML program.
+The WIDA (World Class Instructional Design and Assessment) is the annual language proficiency test used in Washington schools that measures a student’s English language knowledge and skills in reading, writing, listening, and speaking.
 Continued eligibility is based on the annual WIDA ACCESS summative assessment.
 For additional information regarding the WIDA ACCESS please visit the website at https://wida.wisc.edu/

 Family Guide to the WIDA ACCESS: What is the WIDA ACCESS?